-These chocolate croissants could not be any easier.
+These shortcut chocolate croissants could not be any easier.
 Filled with rich chocolate, topped with more chocolate, and only 20 minutes from start to finish.

 Are you ready for the world’s easiest recipe?
 Wait.
 Should I even call it a recipe when there are only 3 ingredients?
 Yup.
 Three ingredients, twenty minutes, chocolate chocolate chocolate, more chocolate, totally dangerous.